 Aesthetic Breast Reconstruction after Breast Implant Removal

-Though you probably never thought you would want or need to have your implants removed when you decided to have breast augmentation surgery, thousands of women a year seek treatment for that specific reason.
-Reasons for wanting your breast implants removed can include discomfort, the desire to have a different breast size, no longer happy with the look and feel, or complications like capsular contracture or implant rupture.
-No matter what your reason for seeking explant surgery, our surgeons will work with you to determine the best procedure to achieve an aesthetically pleasing outcome for your new breasts.
+You loved your breast implants once, and probably never thought you would want to have them removed when you decided to have breast augmentation surgery.
+The truth is, there are an increasing number of women that are seeking treatment for breast implant removal and lift by HKB.
+Reasons for wanting breast implant removal and lift include breast implant Illness, recurrent capsular contracture, lifestyle changes, or simply personal preference.
+No matter what your reason for seeking breast implant removal and lift surgery, our surgeons will work with you to determine the best procedure to achieve an aesthetically pleasing outcome for your new breasts.

-Breast Implant Removal Process in Charlotte, NC
+Breast Implant Removal and Lift Process in Charlotte, NC

 Reconstruction Options after Breast Implant Removal

 Once the implant is removed, the breasts may look deflated.
 The skin and breast tissues have stretched to accommodate the breast implant, and without it, the breast appearance will be droopy and flattened.
 The larger the implant, the more extreme its effect will be on the breast tissues.

 Once the implant and capsules are removed, the next step in the surgery will depend on what you and your surgeon have decided during your consultation for reconstruction.
 This is a personal decision.
 Additional procedures are not necessary but many women not only want their implants out but they also desire to have an aesthetic breast that they are confident with.
 This discussion may include whether you’d like to increase volume with fat transfer or if a lift to reposition your existing breast tissue to help meet your aesthetic goals.
 These procedures reshape the breast after breast implant removal.
 A breast implant removal and lift may be performed separately or combined, depending on your aesthetic goals and your surgeon’s recommendations.